Would you like to know how I’ve set the direction for my personal development in the new year?

 3. How much of what you accomplished was planned?
 How much of what you planned got accomplished?
-Procentually.
+Perceptually.

 4. What have you built on that success?
 Get clear about what was great.
 Can you replicate it?

-5. Measure how much did you invest this year in this year’s successes.
+5. Measure how much you invested this year in this year’s successes.
 How much did you invest in the last years for this year’s successes?
-You will realize what matters the most didn’t need so much effort as you might think.
+You will realize what matters the most doesn’t need as much effort as you might think.
 It doesn’t take much energy to be happy with your accomplishments.

 II.
 Get clear with what’s about to happen

 1. Did you set any goals for the new year?
 Which are those?

 2. Do you have older goals that you want to reach?
 What else do you need to accomplish that you didn’t have before?
 What do you want to replicate from the previous year?

 3. How much do you consider reachable from what you state?

 4. Which would be the top 5 critical personal things you want for the new year?

 5. What have you planned to achieve in 10 years, professionally, personally, financially,, and spiritually?
 What will be your significant accomplishments in 10 years?
 Write down a list of goals for your life and keep it.
 You will be surprised at what you find by looking at it years later.
 I did this for the first time in June 2004.
 By January 2010, I had accomplished or respected (at least partially) 17 out of 86 goals.
 Some of them without even noticing.
 They just seemed so natural; I didn’t realize that was a life goal.
 This is the sensation you might have when planning your goals.